 In the face of COVID-19, we’re seeing a viral spread of anxiety contagion.
 Panic is as contagious as any pathogen and is dangerous in its own right.
 Research shows that when we see people panicking – buying up all available water, for example – our brains respond with a similar anxiety spike.
 We’re built that way because it can be adaptive in certain situations.
 But it can also be maladaptive.
 Sustained anxiety is literally bad for your health: The more you panic, the less functional your immune system becomes.

 The science of anxiety is this: in the face of a real or perceived emergency, your sympathetic nervous system (SNS) kicks on, triggering the release of a stress hormone called cortisol.
 Over time, cortisol suppresses your immune system, causing a decrease in white blood cells – the cells that help you fight off viruses — putting you at greater risk of infection.
 The more you panic, the less able your body is to fight off illness, and the more prone you are to getting – and staying – sick.
 It’s therefore important to manage your stress response.
-These Cognitive Behavioral Therapy (CBT)-based tips can help.
+These tips can help:

 1. Stop obsessively checking the news.
 Establish a time ONCE A DAY to read the news, watch TV headlines, and check social media.
 Constant updates are stressful and you don’t need them.
 Want the news?
-Here it is: The virus is spreading, we’re in a global state of emergency, don’t hang out in big groups or travel, wash your hands, stay home, and physically distance yourself from others.
+Here it is: The virus is spreading, we’re in a global state of emergency, don’t hang out in big groups or travel, wash your hands, wear masks, stay home, and physically distance yourself from others.
 Scary, yes?
 Great.
 You know the news, friends.
 Check it once a day, then go do other things.

 2. Check your sources.
 Read official news or none at all.
 Do NOT get your news from social media, your freaked-out friends, or any website that isn’t reputable.
 You’re prone to believing the things you read when you’re anxious, so carefully filter what information goes into your brain.
 The interwebz are flooded with fake news, inflammatory reports, and panic-inducing sensationalism.
 Indeed, that’s how most news outlets win followers.
 The CDC is your best source for reliable health updates.